GSA/piv-guides/_userconfig/1_firefox.md

 There are numerous options to enable CAC readers for Firefox.
 For example, the Department of Defense (DoD) recommends the ActivClient software.
 This software is not free at this moment.
 However, the software may be available to active DoD personnel.
 You can visit this link for more information https://militarycac.com/activclientalternate.htm.

-Among the various options available to enable PIV login in Firefox, we will discuss the following methods.
+Among the various options available to enable PIV login in Firefox, we will discuss the option of installing an open source software OpenSC.
+The OpenSC software installation and setup is simpler than the other solutions.

-1. Installing OpenSC Software
-2. Enabling Kerberos for Firefox for GFE

 ### Installing OpenSC Software